📖 Syllabus

 Homeworks

-There will be ~12 homework assignments due weekly throughout the semester.
+There will be 11 homework assignments due throughout the semester.
 Expect each homework assignment to take ~8-10 hours to complete.
 Even though this is a programming-heavy class, expect it to have the workload patterns of a more theoretical class – that is, expect a constant, moderate level of work each week, rather than having some weeks with very little work and some extremely heavy weeks.

-Each homework is worth the same amount, but the lowest homework will be dropped when calculating your final score.
-Homeworks will usually be released on Friday mornings and usually due on Thursdays at 11:59PM, though this schedule is subject to change.
-You will access homework by pulling the course GitHub repository, and will submit your completed homework as Jupyter Notebooks to Gradescope (we will not be using the EECS autograder).
+Your lowest two homeworks will be dropped when calculating your final score.
+Homeworks will be released at least a week before the due date.
+You will access homeworks by pulling the course GitHub repository, and will submit your completed homework as Jupyter Notebooks to Gradescope (we will not be using the EECS autograder).
 You may turn them in as many times as you like before the deadline, and only the most recent submission will be graded, so it’s a good idea to submit early and often.
+For homeworks with both an autograded and written submission, your submission time will be the latter of the two submission times.

-Note that you may not work with partners on homework assignments, however you’re encouraged to discuss all assignments with others at a conceptual level in office hours and study groups.
+Note that all homeworks are to be completed individually.
+See the Collaboration and Academic Integrity section for more details.
+That said, you’re encouraged to discuss all assignments with others at a conceptual level in office hours and study groups.

 Office Hours

 We use the term “office hours” but really, office hours are held in a common room where you can come to work on assignments, meet your classmates, and get help from course staff.
-We don’t bite and we would love to see you in office hours!
+We don’t bite, and we would love to see you in office hours!

 Office hours are your chance to ask for general help, clarification on homeworks, and to review previous homeworks.
 Course staff will not tell you if your answer is correct, and it is inappropriate to ask.
 Here are some really good questions to ask instead: